-- 3.4.1 Headspace.
-The headspace shall not be less than 1.4646 inches nor more than 1.4706 inches when measured to the .330 inch datum diameter on the first shoulder of the chamber. - 3.4.2 Firing pin indent.
+- 3.4.1 Head space.
+The head space shall not be less than 1.4646 inches nor more than 1.4706 inches when measured to the .330 inch datum diameter on the first shoulder of the chamber. - 3.4.2 Firing pin indent.
 When the bolt is closed and the firing mechanism is released, the firing pin indent shall be not less than 0.020 inch.
 The firing pin indent shall not be off-center more than one half the maximum diameter of the indent.
 When, in a vertical, muzzle down position, the bolt carrier assembly is released from the full recoil position and the firing mechanism is not actuated, the firing pin indent shall not be more that 0.008 inch. - 3.4.3 Trigger pull.
 The trigger pull shall be free of creep and shall be within the range of 5.5 to 8.5 pounds.
 Creep shall be interpreted to mean any perceptible rough movement between the time the trigger slack is taken up and the hammer is released.
 After partial or complete trigger pull, the trigger shall return to its normal forward position (cocked and uncocked) under spring action. - 3.4.4 High pressure resistance.
 Each barrel assembly and bolt shall withstand the firing of one Government standard M197, 5.56mm high pressure test cartridge conforming to MIL-C-46936.
 After proof firing, parts shall be free of cracks, seams and other injurious defects as evidenced by visual and magnetic particle inspection. - 3.4.5 Functioning.
-Each carbine shall operate without malfunctions or unserviceable parts.
-The cyclic rate of fire for a 30 round continuous burst using a 30 round magazine shall be within 700 to 970 rounds per minute when firing Government standard M855, 5.56mm ball cartridges conforming to MIL-C-63989. - 3.4.6 Targeting and accuracy.
-A series of 10 rounds fired from each carbine at a range of 91.4 meters shall be within the extreme spread and targeting area (heavy outline) specified in Figure I when the front and rear sights are set as follows.
-The normal rear sight peep (sight rotated fully rearward) shall be used with the rear sight set centrally in the slot for windage within plus or minus twelve (12) clicks.
+Each rifle shall operate without malfunctions or unserviceable parts.
+The cyclic rate of fire for a 30 round continuous burst using a 30 round magazine shall be within 700 to 900 rounds per minute when firing M855, 5.56mm ball cartridges conforming to Drawing 9342868 and specification MIL-C-63989. - 3.4.6 Targeting and accuracy.
+A series of 10 rounds fired from each rifle at a range of 91.4 meters shall be within the extreme spread and targeting area (heavy outline) specified in Figure I when the front and rear sights are set as follows.
+The normal rear sight peep (sight rotated fully rearward) shall be used with the rear sight set centrally in the slot for windage within plus or minus five (5) clicks.
 The top edge of the front sight post flange shall be set flush to .030 inch below the bottom surface of the front sight slot.
-Ammunition shall be Government standard M855, 5.56mm ball cartridges conforming to Drawing 9342868 and shall have been certified by the Government to be of a quality that will have an average horizontal and vertical standard deviation of 3.4 inches to 4.0 inches at 600 yards as measured in accordance with MIL-C-63989.
+After completion of the endurance test, each rifle shall be retested for accuracy and shall meet a seven (7) inch extreme spread requirement for a series of 10 rounds fired.
+Ammunition shall be Government standard M855, 5.56mm ball cartridges conforming to Drawing 9342868 and shall have a vertical and horizontal standard deviation at 600 yards between 3.4 inches and 4.0 inches when measured in accordance with MIL-C-63989.